ga-curriculum/environment-variables/concepts/README.md

 ## Application environments

-As a full-stack developer, your apps often work with external databases, servers, and authentication services.
-Your apps also need to understand the local *environment* they are operating in and take it into account.
-This environment encompasses all the external elements and services that interact with your app.
+As a full-stack developer, your apps often interact with external databases, servers, and authentication services.
+Your apps also need to be aware of their local operating environment.
+This environment includes all the external systems and services your application communicates with and how they influence its functionality and behavior.

 ### Multiple environments